What SERP Means For SEO: A Practical Guide For B2B SaaS Growth Leaders (2026)

 Tells you whether a top ranking creates a trial or just educates.

 Score: Intent weight x Estimated traffic x Feature conversion multiplier.
 Multiplier shifts for featured snippets (higher visibility, lower time-on-site) vs. knowledge panels (brand signal, often high-intent).
 Keyword research reveals which queries carry the most commercial value.
-We unpack this further in our guide to rich snippets.
+We unpack this further in our What Is a Rich Snippet guide.

 Example: 'how to integrate X with Y' showing PAA and docs = engineers researching integration.
 Focused docs/quickstart capturing clicks can convert to API signups — a high pipeline multiplier for dev tools. 'best CRM tools' with reviews and comparators is competitive, requiring authoritative content plus amplification to stand out in a crowded market.